KeaganSuah/Themepark_Website/README.md

 - **Teaching**: Reinforced my understanding of web development concepts.
 - **Problem-Solving**: Benefited from diverse perspectives in addressing challenges.

-## Negative Aspects of Your Team Work Experience
-### Challenges
-- **Version Control Issues**: Faced difficulties with inconsistent file versions and had to establish rules for managing updates.

-### Least Enjoyable Aspects
-- **Version Control Problems**: Dealt with lost work and delays due to version control issues.

 ## Effects of Teamwork on the Quality of Your Work
 ### Team Contribution
 - Both team members contributed effectively, with clear task assignments and timely completion of their sections.
 The result was a well-integrated and high-quality website.

-### Issues Affecting Quality
-- **Scheduling Conflicts**: Difficulty meeting in person due to differing schedules, but effective virtual communication mitigated this issue.

 ## Tools You and Your Team Used
 ### Tools Used
 - **GitHub**: For version control and collaboration.
 - **Visual Studio Code (VSCode)**: For code editing, with live server and formatting extensions.
 - **W3C Validator**: For checking HTML and CSS files for errors.

-### Tools to Consider
-- **Generative AI**: Could have assisted with code improvements and debugging, but the project was completed successfully without it.
+- **Generative AI**: Could have assisted with code improvements and debugging, but the project was completed successfully with less use of it.

 ## Conclusion
 The Theme Park Website project provided a valuable learning experience in web development and teamwork.
 By dividing roles effectively and leveraging HTML and CSS skills, the team created a cohesive and functional website.
 Future projects may benefit from incorporating additional tools and refining skills in advanced web development techniques.